I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Afternoon showers may spoil game viewing

-What Weather & Temperatures can I Expect in May?
+Weather & Temperatures in May

 Along the coast it can still reach up to 32° C on some days and rainfall starts to become less frequent.